 'Haughty' and 'intolerably proud' these are the adjectives associated with her name, phrases coined in those few months of her life when she tried to exercise power as a monarch in her own right'

-This was not what men thought a women should be, it was unwomanly behaviour, but they were the qualities expected of a king.
+This was not what men thought a woman should be, it was unwomanly behaviour, but they were the qualities expected of a king.

 and with him took up arms against the weak rule of her husband Edward II.
 There's Boudicca, Catherine of Aragon (another

 of my favourites) Anne Boleyn, Queen Elizabeth, Florence Nightingale, Marie Stopes they are all icons because their story stands out.
-But what of the women of the Wars of the Roses, left behind to manage great estates and left vulnerable to the attack of marauding armies, the 'every day' women, those who were not monarchs or achievers of the daring do or pioneering scientist.
+But what of the women of the Wars of the Roses, left behind to manage great estates and left vulnerable to the attack of marauding armies, the 'everyday' women, those who were not monarchs or achievers of the daring do or pioneering scientists.

-Women in the past have been placed in all sorts of differing categories, the pious lady, the nun, the wench and the scold.
-Women in literature and art are often depicted as a virgin or a whore, even this in not correct, prostitutes were more widely accepted in medieval times and nuns weren't always as saintly as we are lead to believe, and as mentioned before, living quietly among them are other strong women, the ones the world knows little about.
+Women in the past have been placed in all sorts of different categories, the pious lady, the nun, the wench and the scold.
+Women in literature and art are often depicted as a virgin or a whore, even this is not correct, prostitutes were more widely accepted in medieval times and nuns weren't always as saintly as we are led to believe, and as mentioned before, living quietly among them are other strong women, the ones the world knows little about.
 One fine example of a capable early medieval woman was my very own ancestor Margery, a descendant and kinswoman of the mighty Norman lords, the Earls of Surrey.
-Margery saw very early on in her marriage that all the lands held by her husbands family were gained purely by right of marriage, the vast lands of her mother in law and sister in law had been thrown into a large melting pot.
+Margery saw very early on in her marriage that all the lands held by her husband's family were gained purely by right of marriage, the vast lands of her mother-in-law and sister-in-law had been thrown into a large melting pot.
 Margery had no intention of this happening to her ancestral lands or her property!
-Margery's son was under age on the death of her husband and she feared, quite rightly, that the boy would become a ward of his paternal uncles and the lands that were hers by right would soon be managed, and finally taken by her in laws.
-So angry at the thought of this she disinherited her own son rather than see her lands end up as part of the vast estates of her dead husbands family.
+Margery's son was under age on the death of her husband and she feared, quite rightly, that the boy would become a ward of his paternal uncles and the lands that were hers by right would soon be managed, and finally taken by her in-laws.
+So angry at the thought of this she disinherited her own son rather than see her lands end up as part of the vast estates of her dead husband's family.
 In a very unusual move for the time she gifted her lands to a woman, who at present, seems unrelated.
-What Margery foresaw, turned out to be quite right, nearly all the lands owned by her husbands families descendants, for nearly four centuries, was gained by marriages to wealthy heiresses.
+What Margery foresaw, turned out to be quite right, nearly all the lands owned by her husband's families descendants, for nearly four centuries, were gained by marriages to wealthy heiresses.

 have seen some women cut through these ties.
 Girls today may have none of these things but it was said to me recently that society has 'subtle and complex ways that disadvantage and discriminate against women” and this is no surprise.
 I am concerned for young women when they are humiliated and harassed.
 I worry how they cope when all they hear is that they